issacto/cuda-maxsat/README.md

 # CUDA-MAXSAT

 An island-based genetic algorithm using Nvidia’s CUDA is purposed to solve 3-MAXSAT problems.
+Experiments showed that it obtains better performance than state-of-the-art MaxSAT solvers to solve problem sets with high clauses-to-variables ratios within a short period.

 ## Methods